 Q: I find myself feeling anxious since my diagnosis, and I’m not sure how to relax.

-A: Anxiety is a very common feeling.
+A: Anxiety is a very common feeling, says Donna Williamson of HMHB.org.
 For some people it is based on worries about treatment, side effects, and prognosis (chance of recovery).
 For others, it is a more generalized worry that can result in panic attacks, characterized by sweating, heart palpitations, and difficulty breathing.
 The first step is to get clear, accurate information about your diagnosis, treatment, and prognosis.
 Don’t be afraid to ask for this from your health care team as many times as necessary until you understand.
 They know the information is difficult to absorb and will review it with you until you are sure you understand.
 Next, when you are feeling anxious, consider talking with a friend or family member, or join a support group.
 Knowing that you aren’t alone can be a great relief.
 If you are finding that your anxiety keeps you from doing regular activities, talk with a social worker or other counseling professional.
 Many people find relaxation techniques helpful, including deep breathing, gentle stretching, meditating, listening to music, and journaling.
 Some people may want to talk with their doctor about anti-anxiety medication, in addition to counseling.

 Q: I was just diagnosed with cancer, and I can’t help but wonder what my life will be like next year.